GP4Flo/fastmap/README.md

 ### LICENSES

 This software (except KaiAds) is open source and licensed under the <a href="LICENSE.txt">MIT License</a>. <a href="https://github.com/GP4Flo/fastmap">View the source code</a>.
 It's a fork of <a href="https://github.com/strukturart/osm-map">osm-map</a> by strukturart.</br></br>
 OpenStreetMap is a trademark of the <a href="https://wiki.osmfoundation.org/wiki/Main_Page">OpenStreetMap Foundation</a>.
-Topo Map is not endorsed by or affiliated with the OpenStreetMap Foundation.</br></br>
+Fast Map is not endorsed by or affiliated with the OpenStreetMap Foundation.</br></br>
 <b>Licenses</b></br></br>
 <a href="https://github.com/strukturart/osm-map">osm-map</a> - <a href="osm-map LICENSE.txt">MIT License</a></br>
 <a href="https://leafletjs.com">Leaflet</a> - <a href="assets/leaflet/Leaflet LICENSE.txt">BSD-2-Clause License</a></br>